Justin-Bento/portfolio-site/src/content/projects/project-3.md

 ---
-title: 'Urban Greens Antigua'
+title: 'Urban Greens Antigua: Showcase Website'
-description: RoboChef Recipe Assistant is a groundbreaking mobile application that leverages artificial intelligence to redefine the cooking experience.
+description: Urban Greens Antigua is a showcase website dedicated to promoting the company’s high-quality microgreens.
+The site focuses on providing detailed information about the products and the company’s sustainable growing practices.
 publishDate: 'Oct 12 2023'
 isFeatured: true
 seo: